ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcGIS-Pro/Origing-Destinatio-Cross-Matrix.md

 # Origin Destination Cross Matrix

-> Reference: # Creating an Origin-Destination Cost Matrix in ArcGIS Pro  by Esri
+> Reference: _Creating an Origin-Destination Cost Matrix in ArcGIS Pro  by Esri_ one-hour training by ESRI.

 ## Introduction